parkermac/LiveOcean/x_tef/README_flux.txt

 ------------------------------------------------------------------

-* flux_plot_residence time.py makes a movie out of times saved in any instance of an aa_ file created by flux_engine.py.
+* flux_residence time.py makes a movie out of times saved in any instance of an aa_ file created by flux_engine.py.

 Input: any of the "ic" series of flux_engine calculations.

-Output: plots.
+Output: screen output of the residence time.

 NOTE: This is currently hardwired to only work with the Hood Canal initial condition.